dbt-labs/docs.getdbt.com/website/docs/reference/configs-and-properties.md

 ---
-title: About configs and properties
+title: Configs, properties, what are they?
 ---

 Resources in your project—models, snapshots, seeds, tests, and the rest—can have a number of declared **properties**.
 Resources can also define **configurations**, which are a special kind of property that bring extra abilities.
 What's the distinction?